locklynch/ethBlockPoster/README.md

     1. draw boxes around the notes elements I know how to do this now!!! same set up as the block chain module!
     2. give background same color as poster background, then make 30% opacitiy
     3. maybe give text the same color as the element they're referencing? or somehow mark the colors in a cool way
     4. also, draw a line from each section of the binary to the info window explaining what each element is.
 It Works!!
-Just don't scroll...
+And Scrolling doesn't affect it now!
-        1. fix the scrolling issue lol
+        1. fix the scrolling issue lol - DONE!
-        2. maybe make lines connecting all the coorrnnerrrss!!!
+        2. maybe make lines connecting all the coorrnnerrrss!!! - work on this after notes stuff done
     5. make sure to render the text OUTSIDE of the rect element, but call them in the same <></> element so they move together.
     6. also, make the background of the rect like, 30% opacity
 4. right now I'm getting errors for pre Merge blocks
     1. handle different ranges of block numbers differently depending on the updates having been done
     2. for instance, pre and post POS Merge (after 15537394 is post POS Merge)
-5. create a way to download the poster as an svg file!
+5. create a way to download the poster as an svg file! - it downloads but it looks all hamajang
-6. find a way to connect all four corners of the block in the block chain that's being examined, to the four corners of the expanded blockData (render them behind the blockData block!)
+    1. apparently we might need to convert the svg asset to base64 then inject that back into the image element to make the svg asset show up in the download.
+I made a helper for that, but it's hot garbage right now and i don't understand it well enough to fix it yet.

 Eventual Stuff!
 2. narrative versus infographic style set up?